Frequently Asked Questions

 Any pilot who is named on your policy schedule is approved by your insurer to fly your aircraft.
 Policies maybe amended with the appropriate notice and agreement throughout the policy period to include additional pilots.
 To add a pilot, basic information about the pilot must be submitted to the insurer including total time, time on type and any claim history.
 Depending on a pilot’s experience additional premium may be required.

-In most cases, the policy will be automatically extended to cover any duly licensed instructor suitably qualified to fly the aircraft type for any license renewals.
+In most cases, the policy will be automatically extended to cover any duly licensed instructor suitably qualified to fly the aircraft type for any licence renewals.

 What is an Open Pilot Warranty (OPW)?